Chinese: 杞菊地黄丸

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

-In this case Qi Ju Di Huang Wan is used by TCM practitioners to fight patterns like Liver Yang Rising, Liver Yin Deficiency or Liver Wind agitating Internally due to Liver Yang Rising.
+In this case Qi Ju Di Huang Wan is used by TCM practitioners to fight patterns like Liver Yang Rising, Interior Wind or Liver Yin Deficiency.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as menopausal syndrome, diabetes mellitus or diabetes insipidus for instance.

 On this page, after a detailed description of each of the eight ingredients in Qi Ju Di Huang Wan, we review the patterns and conditions that Qi Ju Di Huang Wan helps treat.